 The lesser number of visitors combined with all the amenities present at the beach make it a great choice for foreign visitors to Goa.

-Who liked it?
-The Spicy Journey
+Suggested by: The Spicy Journey

 3. Arambol Beach